 Her ultimate goal is to become a clinic psychologist who implements philosophical concepts into treatment.

 “Gaining experience from as many researchers as possible will only help me grow,” she said.
-“I hope that after this internship I will be able to come back to Randolph and be a better research assistant in our psychology department if that opportunity continues for me.”Tags: internships, philosophy, psychology, student internships
+“I hope that after this internship I will be able to come back to Randolph and be a better research assistant in our psychology department if that opportunity continues for me.”Tags: comparative philosophy, internships, philosophy, psychology, student internships